 Applications can also be submitted by members of commercial, industrial, governmental or professional organisations.
 Canon Foundation Research Fellowships are open to Europeans and Japanese nationals.
 Europeans must want to do their research in Japan and Japanese must want to do their research in Europe.
 All Europeans are eligible to apply (including Israel, Turkey, Balkan and Baltic countries).
 Applicants should have obtained at least a Master's or PhD degree within the last ten years of applying to the Canon Foundation.
 We will also consider candidates who obtained their qualification more than ten years ago as long as they provide further supporting information in their application.
 Please note that priority is given to applicants going to Europe and Japan for the first time.
 The Canon Foundation support all fields of research.
 There are no limitations or restrictions.
 Applicants do not have to be currently enrolled or employed at the time of applying.

-The financial support for Research Fellows ranges from 22,500 Euro to 27,500 Euro per year and pro-rata for different periods.
+The financial support for Research Fellows can reach up to EUR 30,000 per year and pro-rata for different periods.
 The Canon Foundation gives priority to those who plan to travel to Europe or Japan rather than prolong a current stay.
+The research fellow can decide what costs the grant can be used for.
+Examples are: living costs, travel, insurance, research costs, books, etc. There are no restrictions.

 Countries eligible for this scholarship